kurgansoft/uiglue/README.md

 ```

 Then as a temporary workaround the generated 'main.js' file need to be
-moved to the same folder as the 'index.hmtl' file.
+moved to the same folder as the 'index.html' file.